Harzandi dialect

 Harzandi or Harzani (Tati: هرزندی، هرزنی) is a dialect of the Tati language, spoken in the northern regions of the East Azarbaijan province of Iran.
 It is strictly an oral language, and a descendant of the Old Azeri language that has long been extinct as a result of the diffusion of Turkish in the area.
 Harzandi has many common linguistic features with both Talysh and Zaza and was positioned between the Talysh and Zaza.

-General Information

 Harzani Tati is considered an endangered language with a little less than 30,000 speakers in present day.
 Its speakers principally reside in the rural district of Harzand, particularly in the village known as Galin Qayah.
 Harzani is also present in the neighboring villages of Babratein and Dash Harzand.
 As of now, Harzani has not been formally recognized by the Islamic Republic of Iran, and thus receives no government support.

+Classification

+Harzandi is a Tati dialect belonging to the Northwestern Iranian languages and closely related to Kilit, Talysh and Zaza.
+It shares many characteristics and common words and linguistic affinity with Zaza and considered a transitional dialect between Tati/Talysh and Zaza.